hashicorp/consul/website/source/docs/install/index.html.md

 ## Install on Kubernetes

-Installing Consul on Kubernetes is done through Helm, which provides an easy way to deploy applications on Kubernetes.
+Installing Consul on Kubernetes is done through Helm, which provides a convenient way to deploy applications on Kubernetes.

 Determine the latest version of the Consul Helm chart by visiting [https://github.com/hashicorp/consul-helm/releases](https://github.com/hashicorp/consul-helm/releases).